-In 2006, Maia Szalavitz's Help at Any Cost: How the Troubled-Teen Industry Cons Parents and Hurts Kids exposed the darker side of addiction treatment for adolescents, but the voices of those who survived such abusive treatment have yet to have their voices fully heard by those who provided and supported such treatment and by the public and policy makers.
+Harm in the name of help has a long history within the annals of addiction treatment in the United States: prolonged institutionalization, lethal detoxification side of addiction treatment for adolescents, but the voices of those who survived such abusive treatment have yet to have their voices fully heard by those who provided and supported such treatment and by the public and policy makers.
 Over the years, I have received communications from a number of those who as teenagers were treated in these so-called "tough love" organizations.
 Two of the most notorious of these were The Seed, Inc. and Straight, Inc.-lauded by the media only to later be exposed for a wide spectrum of abuses.
 Currently, the advocacy organization Survivors of Straight, Inc. is ensuring that we as a culture do not forget the potential for harm in the name of help in our efforts to address alcohol and other drug problems among young people.